Total variation error bounds for geometric approximation: Application to the preferential attachment random graph model

 \section{Application to the preferential attachment random graph model}

 Define the directed graph $G_n$ on $n$ nodes by the following recursive construction.
-Initially the graph starts with one node with a single loop where one end of the loop contributes to the ``in-degree" and the other to the ``out-degree."
-Now, for $2\leq m\leq n$, given the graph with $m-1$ nodes, add node $m$ along with an edge directed from $m$ to a random node chosen proportional to the total degree of the node.
-Note that at step $m$, the chance that node $m$ connects to itself is $1/(2m-1)$ since we consider the added vertex $m$ as immediately having out-degree equal to one.
+Initially the graph starts with one node with a single loop where one end of the loop contributes to the ``in-degree'' and the other to the ``out-degree.''
+Now, for $2\leq m\leq n$, given the graph with $m-1$ nodes, add node $m$ along with an edge directed from $m$ to a random node chosen proportionally to the total degree of the node.
+Note that at step $m$, the chance that node $m$ connects to itself is $1/(2m-1)$, since we consider the added vertex $m$ as immediately having out-degree equal to one.
 This random graph model is referred to as preferential attachment.

-This model has been well studied, and it was shown in \cite{Bollobas2001} that if $W$ is equal to the in-degree of a node chosen uniformly at random from $G_n$, then $W$ converges to the Yule-Simon distribution (defined below).
-We will give a rate of convergence in the total variation distance for this asymptotic, a result that cannot be read from the main results of \cite{Bollobas2001}.
-Some rates of convergence in this and related random graph models can be found in the thesis \cite{Ford2009}, but the techniques and results there do not appear to overlap with ours below.
+This model has been well studied, and it was shown in \cite {Bollobas2001} that if $W$ is equal to the in-degree of a node chosen uniformly at random from $G_n$, then $W$ converges to the Yule--Simon distribution (defined below).
+We will give a rate of convergence in the total variation distance for this asymptotic, a result that cannot be read from the main results in \cite{Bollobas2001}.
+Some rates of convergence in this and related random graph models can be found in the thesis~\cite{Ford2009}, but the techniques and results there do not appear to overlap with ours below.
+Detailed asymptotics for the individual degrees, along with rates, can be found in~\cite{Pekoz2011a}.\looseness=-1